Picolab/wrangler/test/Readme.md

 Wrangler test driver works by creating a child Pico, removing the production wrangler and installing the development version to be evaluated.

 ##Running
 Make sure you have node.js installed.
-Install mocha if you havent already (npm install -g mocha) as well as stringigy(npm install node-stringify --save).
+Install mocha if you havent already (npm install -g mocha).
 Clone repo, navagate to wrangler/test directory and type mocha.

 ###Global Varibles & Dependancys
 At the top of test.js you will find dependancys and global varibles used for testing.